 In most cases, graduate students pursue these advanced degrees to prepare for careers in research and teaching, including jobs as professors and researchers at colleges, universities, and private institutions.
 Doctoral degree-holders also qualify for leadership and other advanced roles in clinical fields.

 A doctorate degree does not qualify you to earn a higher or more advanced license.
-Rather, these programs help graduate students become experts in a particular field and provide unique opportunities to work with and learn from distinguished educators in the field.
+Rather, an online phd in social work can help graduates become experts in a particular field and provide unique opportunities to work with and learn from distinguished educators in the field.

 What Can You Do With a Doctorate in Social Work?